SergioMG97/lexical-and-semantic-comparison-of-transformers-for-paraphrasing/README.md

 # lexical-and-semantic-comparison-of-transformers-for-paraphrasing
-Este respositorio es parte de mi trabajo final de fin de master.
-This repository is part of my final master's thesis.

-It shows the evaluation and comparison in tasks of paraphrasing models with different architectures.
+This repository is part of my final master's thesis.It shows the evaluation and comparison in tasks of paraphrasing models with different architectures.

 The models used in the evaluation were: